My One-Hour Sustainability Presentation for Mainstream Audiences

 Since 2002, I have invested the requisite 10,000 hours in the study of sustainability, particularly the human activity that determines how most of the world is used—what we put at the end of of our forks.
 Requisite?
 According to Malcolm Gladwell, this authorizes me to consider myself an expert on this crucial topic.
 And with my engineering and business background, coupled with my newfound knowledge, enables me to enjoy an almost unique understanding of the “big picture” of this vast, interconnected system on which we depend for our future as a species.

-I began my study of this topic eleven years ago after becoming curious about the optimal diet for humans.
+I began my study of this topic in November of 2002 after becoming curious about the optimal diet for humans.
 One thing led to another and I finally decided to write a book.
 That book is entitled “Healthy Eating, Healthy World” and was published by BenBella Books in late 2011.

 Most recently, I have been leveraging my general management and executive search background in an effort to develop a plausible solution to many of the world’s most pressing problems and to recruit powerful leaders to execute that solution.